 - Oil pan, add onions and garlic.
 Sauté until browned.

 - Add bacon and drained potatoes.
 Season with salt, pepper, and herbs.
 Mix thoroughly.

 - Add wine and heat for about five minutes.
-Alcohol will evaporate and wine will thicken into a sauce.
+Alcohol evaporates and wine thickens into a sauce.

-- Remove from heat and place first half of mixture in a baking dish.
+- Remove from heat and place the first half of the mixture in a baking dish.
 Set aside what’s left.

 - Remove rind from cheese using a vegetable peeler or a paring knife.
 Cut into two half-circles then slice into three or more layers.
 To prevent cheese sticking to the blade, run it through warm water prior to every slice.

 - Layer half of the cheese onto the potato mix in the baking dish.

 - Layer the remaining half of potatoes, and top with cheese.

 - Place in the oven for about 20 minutes or until hot and bubbling.

 Tartiflette au Brie by Evelyn Chartres is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.